 However, where you don’t want to change things is with the baking powder and baking soda in this coffee cake.
 You typically want to use about a teaspoon of baking powder and a quarter teaspoon of baking soda for each cup of flour.
 While it is possible to use one and not the other in some cases, this can affect the amount of leavening and the taste of your cake.

 The other important point here is that when using organic baking powders, they are typically only single-acting.
 This means that the reaction starts when combined with moisture.
 While a second reaction occurs with double-acting baking powders once exposed to heat, this requires chemical agents.
 We just prefer to keep these out of our bodies.
-Given the reliance on only the single reaction, it is necessary to pop your coffee cake straight into the oven.
-The bubbles of carbon dioxide produced by the reaction will otherwise disappear and you’l end up with a flat cake!
+Given the reliance on only the single reaction, it is necessary to pop your coffee cake straight into the oven after mixing the wet and dry ingredients.
+The bubbles of carbon dioxide produced by the reaction will otherwise disappear and you’ll end up with a flat cake!

 Nuts for Icing?